GabrielMoreau/winsoft-main/vmwarehorizon/README.md

 * Download : https://www.vmware.com/go/viewclients
 * Silent install : https://silentinstallhq.com/vmware-horizon-client-silent-install-how-to-guide/

-You should manually check regularly for updates to the Horizon client at https://www.vmware.com/go/viewclients.
+You should manually check regularly for updates to the Horizon client at https://www.vmware.com/go/viewclients and copy the link of the last Horizon client into the file [url.txt](./url.txt).
 If you have a script to get the URL of the latest client version, please share it.